logo academy

 At the beginning of this guide on how to get started with Bitcoin, we defined cryptocurrency as a new form of currency, virtual but with real value.
 Bitcoin is intangible, you can’t ‘see’ or ‘touch’ it, but that doesn’t make it any less tangible.
 In fact, many companies accept payments in BTC, a testament to the fact that it is real money.

 In this regard, the quality of medium of exchange is precisely one of the three functions that define the nature of ‘currency‘, along with being a ‘store of value’ and ‘unit of account’.
-To support payments in Bitcoin, moreover, the Lightning Network has been developed: an additional layer to the basic blockchain, which allows instantaneous exchanges.
-Nevertheless, among cryptocurrencies, BTC is not the best option for making purchases; in fact, many prefer stablecoins, i.e. cryptos with a stable dollar price.
+To support payments in Bitcoin, moreover, the Lightning Network has been developed: an additional layer to the basic blockchain, allowing for instantaneous exchanges.
+Nevertheless, BTC is not the best cryptocurrency for making purchases; in fact, many prefer stablecoins, i.e. stable cryptos pegged to the dollar.

 Bitcoin is also known as ‘Digital Gold‘ because its community compares it to gold as a store of value.
 This would still suggest that BTC is a currency, hence real money; however, the volatility of its price is often a hindrance.